 Fortunately, these parts are available in most online stores like Amazon and Walmart.

-The S6 Pure utilizes the same LIDAR sensor as its primary navigational tool, but it has fewer cliff sensors than the S6 (only four vs. six).
+The S6 Pure utilizes the same LIDAR sensor as its primary navigational instrument, but it has fewer cliff sensors than the S6 (only four vs. six).

-Instead of using LIDAR on its wall sensors, Roborock put in an infrared distance sensor that isn’t as accurate.
+Instead of using LIDAR as wall sensors, Roborock put in an infrared distance sensor that isn’t as accurate.